-In younger individuals who suffer migraines, with or without auras, ginkgo biloba may reduce frequency and severity of migraine headaches.
+In younger individuals who suffer migraine headaches, with or without auras, ginkgo biloba may help get rid of migraines, including reducing frequency and severity.
 The initial study observing these effects found it took about three months to see significant changes.
-(22) In the subsequent months, the improvements continued to increase.
-(23)
+In the subsequent months, the improvements continued to increase.

-Dread mountain climbing because it causes you headaches or other symptoms of altitude sickness (also known as “mountain sickness”)?
-Although it’s unclear why, ginkgo biloba has been proven time and time again to reduce symptoms of acute mountain sickness when taken before a climb.
-(25, 26, 27, 28) These results are only consistent when subjects take 240 milligrams for up to five days before mountain climbing.
+Although it’s unclear why, ginkgo biloba has been shown time and time again to reduce symptoms of acute mountain sickness when taken before a climb.
+These results are most consistent when subjects take 240 milligrams for up to five days before mountain climbing.

-In multiple cases, it seems ginkgo biloba might help to improve the quality of sleep without impacting REM function.
-This benefit is attributed to ginkgo’s antioxidant activity.
+In multiple cases, it seems ginkgo might help to improve quality of sleep without impacting REM function.
+This benefit is attributed to its antioxidant activity.
 For people who are healthy but can’t sleep, 240 milligrams ginkgo biloba per day may increase subjective sleep quality.
-(29)

-Some studies have found that supplementing with CoQ10 and ginkgo together improved quality of life for people diagnosed with fibromyalgia, a disorder of the nervous system.
-(31) Fibromyalgia is a widespread muscle pain typically accompanied by fatigue; headaches; and difficulty with sleep, anxiety and depression.
-Ginkgo biloba can be used as a natural fibromyalgia treatment.
+Some studies have found that supplementing with CoQ10 and ginkgo together improved quality of life for people diagnosed with fibromyalgia, a disorder of the nervous system that can cause fatigue; headaches; difficulty with sleep, anxiety and depression.

 12. May Support Heart Health